pyroll-project/pyroll-docs/docs/core/basic_rolling_theory.md

 # Rolling Theory and Basics

+PyRolL was built and developed with a clear theoretical concept;
+however,
-PyRolL was build and developed with a clear theoretical concept, however the following section should provide some deeper explanation about basic modeling approaches which are embeded into the software.
+the following section should provide some deeper explanation about basic modeling approaches which are embedded into the software.

 ## Material Flow and Plastomechanical Basics